Duxah/FreePCB-2/README.md

 Download the folder with the application and run the file FreePcb.exe

 ### Training on the example of the smart_kitchen.fpc file in the EXAMPLES folder
 In this example, 3 independent circuit boards. (printed circuit board panel).
 In the context menu of the right mouse button, click the full view to see them entirely.
+From the Tools main menu, launch the Infobox application, which will help you find the pcb part in the project.

+`(Translated from Russian by Google inc.)`
 `this repository is under development` ©2019